apache/cordova-plugman/README.md

 `manifest` element in an `AndroidManifest.xml` file.

 ## Project Directory Structure
-TODO: show how the foo plugin example from above will have its files placed in a cordova project after running pluginstall
+TODO: show how the foo plugin example from above will have its files placed in a cordova project after running plugman

 ## Authors